Jean-Philippe Gbamin: Dunkerque

+Nantes

+On 28 August 2024, Gbamin signed for Ligue 1 club Nantes for one season.

+Zürich

+On 3 February 2025, Gbamin signed a half-season contract with Zürich in Switzerland.

+Metz

+On 15 July 2025, Gbamin moved to Metz in France on a one-season contract.

 International career

 Gbamin has represented France at under-18, under-19, under-20 and under-21 level, making his under-21 debut in a 1–1 draw against Italy U20 on 13 November 2014.

 Gbamin is also eligible to represent Ivory Coast at international level due to his parents' nationalities and his birthplace.
 In April 2017, it was announced that Gbamin had committed himself to playing for the Ivory Coast internationally.
 He made his senior debut for Ivory Coast in a 5–0 friendly loss to the Netherlands on 4 June 2017.